Your Campus Home

 Register for Housing

 Housing registration for admitted students will open in December.
 You do not need to commit to the UO to register for housing.
 The earlier you sign up, the more options you will have when selecting a room.
-Read our blog post with more details on the housing registration process.
+We will post registration information on the housing blog as it becomes available.

 Register for Housing